Softball Minors Rules & Guidelines

 - Only team managers are allowed to speak to the umpire.
 Coaches must relay their concerns through the manager.

-- Managers should not contest judgment calls by the umpire.
+- Managers can not contest judgment calls by the umpire or balls and strikes.
 Umpires will make mistakes, but that's part of the game.
 It is critical for coaches to model the best possible sportsmanship for their players.

 - A manager may approach an umpire if a rule has been overlooked.
 However, any interpretation of such rule must be left to the umpire.